20tab/UnrealEnginePython/README.md

 # How and Why ?

-This is a plugin embedding a whole Python3 VM In Unreal Engine 4 (both the editor and runtime).
+This is a plugin embedding a whole Python (currently version 3, version 2 support will come soon) VM In Unreal Engine 4 (both the editor and runtime).

 It includes the mapping of Actors, Pawns and Components to python classes, editor scripting and a lot more.